-Opioid drugs are limited to five prescription fills per calendar month for members enrolled in the BadgerCare Plus Standard Plan, the BadgerCare Plus Benchmark Plan, the BadgerCare Plus Core Plan, the BadgerCare Plus Basic Plan, Wisconsin Medicaid, and SeniorCare.
+Opioid drugs are limited to five prescription fills per calendar month for members enrolled in the BadgerCare Plus Standard Plan, the BadgerCare Plus Basic Plan, Wisconsin Medicaid, and SeniorCare.

 These limits do not affect members who are in a nursing home or hospice care.